Trayce Thompson Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in the league.

-- The Padres have a 3.82 team ERA that ranks fourth across all league pitching staffs.
+- The Padres' 3.80 team ERA ranks fourth across all league pitching staffs.

+- Avila (2-2 with a 3.57 ERA and 47 strikeouts in 45 1/3 innings pitched) gets the start for the Padres, his sixth of the season.

-- His last time out came on Sunday against the St. Louis Cardinals, when the righty went seven innings, surrendering two earned runs while allowing six hits.
+- His most recent time out was in relief on Sunday, Sept.
+24 when the right-hander tossed 2 2/3 innings against the St. Louis Cardinals, surrendering two earned runs while giving up two hits.

-- In 23 games this season, the 32-year-old has put up an ERA of 3.39, with 8.3 strikeouts per nine innings.
-Opponents are batting .229 against him.
+- The 26-year-old has an ERA of 3.57, with 9.3 strikeouts per nine innings, in 13 games this season.
+Opponents have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.